-None of the ingoing substances in the foam inhibitor/defoamer that have a foam inhibiting or foam retarding effect may be classified as environmentally hazardous in accordance with Table 1 in O1.
+None of the ingoing substances in the foam inhibitor/defoamer that have a foam inhibiting or foam retarding effect may be classified as H400, H410, H411, H412 and H420.

 As an alternative, 95 w% of the ingoing substances in the foam inhibitor/defoamer with a foam inhibiting or foam retarding effect must be either readily or inherently biodegradable.